opendatahub-io-contrib/ai-on-openshift/docs/odh-rhoai/rhoaibu-cluster-gitops.md

-# Fully GitOpsified implementation of an RHOAI platform
+# Fully GitOpsified implementation of a RHOAI platform

 ## What is the RHOAI BU Cluster Repository?

-The **[RHOAI BU Cluster GitOps Repository](https://github.com/rh-aiservices-bu/rhoaibu-cluster)** manages the **OpenShift AI BU cluster** and is a comprehensive GitOps implementation for managing Red Hat OpenShift AI infrastructure using declarative configuration management.
+At Red Hat, we provide an internal OpenShift AI environment known as the RHOAI BU Cluster, where "BU" stands for our AI Business Unit.
+This cluster provides a centralized platform for experimentation, prototyping, and the scalable deployment of AI solutions across the company.
+Its operations are managed through the **[RHOAI BU Cluster GitOps Repository](https://github.com/rh-aiservices-bu/rhoaibu-cluster)**,  which implements a comprehensive GitOps approach using declarative configuration to maintain and evolve the infrastructure behind Red Hat OpenShift AI.

 **What it manages:**